klaushofrichter/een-preview/README.md

 ## Features

-- Input fields for access token and camera ID
+- Input fields for base URL, access token, and camera ID
 - Automatic loading of saved credentials from local storage
 - Automatic preview fetching when saved credentials are available
 - Error handling and display